arsiders/citation-network/README.md

 2. **Titles:** A csv file with a list of text titles in the first column with a header at the top.
 (Or you may edit the code to reference the appropriate column when reading in the title csv.)
 [Web of Science](webofknowledge.com) provides titles in this column format when bibliographic information is downloaded.

 3. **Network Visualizer:** Results are formatted to be uploaded as an edges table into [Gephi](https://gephi.org/) network visualization and anlaysis software, but any network visualization software or other R code could be used instead.

+## To Test

+In the "test files" folder are sample texts (reference lists from academic studies in txt format) and titles (a list of paper titles in a csv document with header) that can be used to test the citation network code.

+1. Download testtitles.csv to your working directory.
+2. Download all 20 test papers into a folder in your working directory.
+3. Use provided results to compare with your output.

+Common errors include a) papers not being in alphabetical order, and b) reading in the wrong number of titles (should be 20).